rackerlabs/support-how-to/content/managed-vmware-services/numa-vnuma-and-cpu-scheduling.md

 vNUMA removes the transparency between the VM and the OS and presents the NUMA architecture directly to the VM's operating system.
 It worth mentioning that vNUMA also known as wide NUMA in the industry.
 For a wide VM, the underlying architecture where the VM runs, the NUMA topology of the VM spans across multiple NUMA nodes.
 After the initial power-up of a vNUMA-enabled VM, the architecture presented to the OS is permanently defined and cannot be altered.
 This restriction is generally positive because changing the vNUMA architecture could cause instabilities in the OS, but it could cause performance problems if the VM is migrated via vMotion to a hypervisor with a different NUMA architecture.
 It is worth mentioning that although most applications can take advantage of vNUMA, the majority of VMs are small enough to fit into a NUMA node; recent optimization on wide-VM support or vNUMA does not affect them.

-**Quote** : _"...vSphere 5.x allocates memory belonging to a virtual node from the home node of the corresponding NUMA client.
-This significantly improves memory locality. vNUMA will only kick in  automatically when vCPU's exceed 8 vCPU's and hot add is disabled on the VM container. "_**[1]**_._

 Therefore, how the guest OS or its applications place processes and memory can significantly affect performance.
 The benefit of exposing NUMA topology to the VM can be significant by allowing the guest to make the optimal decision considering underlying NUMA architecture.
 By assuming that the guest OS will make the optimal decision given the exposed vNUMA topology, instead of interleaving memory among NUMA clients.

 **Quote** : "When a vNUMA virtual machine with the hot-add memory option is enabled and memory is hot-added to it, that memory is now allocated equally across all NUMA regions.
 In previous releases, all new memory was allocated only to region 0.
 This enhancement ensures that all regions benefit from the increase in RAM, enabling the virtual machine to scale without requiring any downtime." **[2]**